sonic-net/sonic-mgmt/docs/PFC-test-plan.md

 #### Test Steps

-1. Start PFC PAUSE storm to fully block the lossless priority at the DUT.
+1. Start PFC PAUSE storm to fully block the lossless priority at the Device Under Test ( DUT ).
 2. After a fixed duration (eg. 1 sec), start the Test data traffic and Background data traffic simultaneously.
 3. Keep the Test and Background traffic running for a fixed duration and then stop both the traffic items.
 4. Verify the following:
    * Keysight Rx port should receive all the Background data traffic with DSCP != Pi.
-   * Keysight Rx port should not receive any Test data traffic with DSCP == Pi, as these frames should not be transmitted by the DUT due to the PFC PAUSE storm received from Keysight Rx port.
+   * Keysight Rx port should not receive any Test data traffic with DSCP == Pi, as these frames should not be transmitted by the Device Under Test ( DUT ) due to the PFC PAUSE storm received from Keysight Rx port.
 5. Stop the PFC PAUSE storm.
 6. Now start the Test data traffic again for a fixed duration.
-7. Verify as there is no PFC PAUSE received by DUT, the Keysight Rx port should receive all the Test data packets.
+7. Verify as there is no PFC PAUSE received by Device Under Test ( DUT ), the Keysight Rx port should receive all the Test data packets.
 8. Repeat the test with a different Lossless priority (!=Pi).

 ### Test Case #2 - PFC PAUSE with multiple lossless priorities

 #### Test Objective

-Verify DUT processes the PFC PAUSE frame for multiple lossless priorities properly.
+Verify Device Under Test ( DUT ) processes the PFC PAUSE frame for multiple lossless priorities properly.

 #### Test Configuration

-- On SONiC DUT configure multiple lossless priority values, eg. Pi, Pm (0 <= Pi, Pm, Pn <= 7).
+- On SONiC Device Under Test ( DUT ) configure multiple lossless priority values, eg. Pi, Pm (0 <= Pi, Pm, Pn <= 7).
 Maximum seven lossless priorities can be configured.
 - Configure following traffic items on the Keysight device:
     1. Test data traffic: A traffic item from the Keysight Tx port to the Keysight Rx port with two lossless priorities (DSCP value ==